-Threat Description T.UNAUTHORIZED ADMINISTRATOR_ACCESS Threat agents may attempt to gain administrator access to the firewall by nefarious means such as masquerading as an administrator to the firewall, masquerading as the firewall to an administrator, replaying an administrative session (in its entirety, or selected portions), or performing man-in-the- middle attacks, which would provide access to the administrative session, or sessions between the firewall and a network device.
-Successfully gaining administrator access allows malicious actions that compromise the security functionality of the firewall and the network on which it resides.
+Threat Description T.UNAUTHORIZED ADMINISTRATOR_ACCESS Threat agents may attempt to gain administrator access to the network device by nefarious means such as masquerading as an administrator to the device, masquerading as the device to an administrator, replaying an administrative session (in its entirety, or selected portions), or performing man-in-the-middle attacks, which would provide access to the administrative session, or sessions between network devices.
+Successfully gaining administrator access allows malicious actions that compromise the security functionality of the device and the network on which it resides.
 T.WEAK_CRYPTOGRAPHY Threat agents may exploit weak cryptographic algorithms or perform a cryptographic exhaust against the key space.
 Poorly chosen encryption algorithms, modes, and key sizes will allow attackers to compromise the algorithms, or brute force exhaust the key space and give them unauthorized access allowing them to read, manipulate and/or control the traffic with minimal effort.

-Threat Description T.UNTRUSTED_COMMUNICATION CHANNELS Threat agents may attempt to target firewalls that do not use standardized secure tunneling protocols to protect the critical network traffic.
-Attackers may take advantage of poorly designed protocols or poor key management to successfully perform man-in- the-Middle attacks, replay attacks, etc. Successful attacks will result in loss of confidentiality and integrity of the critical network traffic, and potentially could lead to a compromise of the firewall itself.
+T.UNTRUSTED_COMMUNICATION CHANNELS Threat agents may attempt to target network devices that do not use standardized secure tunneling protocols to protect the critical network traffic.
+Attackers may take advantage of poorly designed protocols or poor key management to successfully perform man-in-the middle attacks, replay attacks, etc. Successful attacks will result in loss of confidentiality and integrity of the critical network traffic, and potentially could lead to a compromise of the network device itself.
 T.WEAK_AUTHENTICATION ENDPOINTS Threat agents may take advantage of secure protocols that use weak methods to authenticate the endpoints - e.g., shared password that is guessable or transported as plaintext.
 The consequences are the same as a poorly designed protocol, the attacker could masquerade as the administrator or another device, and the attacker could insert themselves into the network stream and perform a man-in-the-middle attack.
-The result is the critical network traffic is exposed and there could be a loss of confidentiality and integrity, and potentially the firewall itself could be compromised.
+The result is the critical network traffic is exposed and there could be a loss of confidentiality

+Threat Description and integrity, and potentially the network device itself could be compromised.
 T.UPDATE_COMPROMISE Threat agents may attempt to provide a compromised update of the software or firmware which undermines the security functionality of the device.
 Non-validated updates or updates validated using non-secure or weak cryptography leave the update firmware vulnerable to surreptitious alteration.
-T.UNDETECTED_ACTIVITY Threat agents may attempt to access, change, and/or modify the security functionality of the firewall without administrator awareness.
+T.UNDETECTED_ACTIVITY Threat agents may attempt to access, change, and/or modify the security functionality of the network device without administrator awareness.
 This could result in the attacker finding an avenue (e.g., misconfiguration, flaw in the product) to compromise the device and the administrator would have no knowledge that the device has been compromised.
-T.SECURITY_FUNCTIONALITY COMPROMISE Threat agents may compromise credentials and firewall data enabling continued access to the firewall and its critical data.
-The compromise of credentials include replacing existing credentials with an attacker's credentials, modifying existing credentials, or obtaining the administrator or firewall credentials for use by the attacker.

-Threat Description T.PASSWORD_CRACKING Threat agents may be able to take advantage of weak administrative passwords to gain privileged access to the firewall.
-Having privileged access to the firewall provides the attacker unfettered access to the network traffic, and may allow them to take advantage of any trust relationships with other network devices.
-T.SECURITY_FUNCTIONALITY FAILURE A component of the firewall may fail during start-up or during operations causing a compromise or failure in the security functionality of the firewall, leaving the firewall susceptible to attackers.
-T.NETWORK_DISCLOSURE An attacker may attempt to "map" a subnet to determine the machines that reside on the network, and obtaining the IP addresses of machines, as well as the services (ports) those machines are offering.
-This information could be used to mount attacks to those machines via the services that are exported.
-T.NETWORK_ACCESS With knowledge of the services that are exported by machines on a subnet, an attacker may attempt to exploit those services by mounting attacks against those services.
-T.NETWORK_MISUSE An attacker may attempt to use services that are exported by machines in a way that is unintended by a site's security policies.
-For example, an attacker might be able to use a service to "anonymize" the attacker's machine as they mount attacks against others.
-T.MALICIOUS_TRAFFIC An attacker may attempt to send malformed packets to a machine in hopes of causing the network stack or services listening on UDP/TCP ports of the target machine to crash.
+T.SECURITY_FUNCTIONALITY COMPROMISE Threat agents may compromise credentials and device data enabling continued access to the network device and its critical data.
+The compromise of credentials include replacing existing credentials with an attacker's credentials, modifying existing credentials, or obtaining the administrator or device credentials for use by the attacker.
+T.PASSWORD_CRACKING Threat agents may be able to take advantage of weak administrative passwords to gain privileged access to the device.
+Having privileged access to the device provides the attacker unfettered access to the network traffic, and may allow them to take advantage of any trust relationships with other network devices.
+T.SECURITY_FUNCTIONALITY FAILURE A component of the network device may fail during start-up or during operations causing a compromise or failure in the security functionality of the network device, leaving the device susceptible to attackers.